pdupub/pdu.pub/src/content/docs/matrix/index.md

 1. Use Codex, Claude Code, or a similar agent environment as the first interaction and development layer.
 2. Build Matrix-specific skills for identity creation, memory use, and self-evolution.
 3. Add a local database for events, raw memory, processed memory, identity versions, and skill versions.
+4. Add resource and credit records so completed tasks can be evaluated by both value and cost.
-4. Introduce a sidecar service for low-risk background tasks such as summarization, reflection drafts, and indexing.
+5. Introduce a sidecar service for low-risk background tasks such as summarization, reflection drafts, indexing, and skill-improvement proposals.
-5. Open controlled proactive behavior only after identity, memory, and rollback mechanisms become reliable.
+6. Open controlled proactive behavior only after identity, memory, permission, and rollback mechanisms become reliable.

 This keeps the first implementation verifiable.
 Matrix should prove the loop before it tries to become a full autonomous runtime.

 ## Reading Path

+Start with the [Matrix Whitepaper](/matrix/whitepaper/) for the governing argument and staged architecture.

-Start with [Agent Identity](/matrix/agent/) to understand what kind of agent Matrix tries to create.
+Then read [Agent Identity](/matrix/agent/) to understand what kind of agent Matrix tries to create.

-Then read [Memory and Learning](/matrix/memory-learning/) and [System Architecture](/matrix/system-architecture/) for the implementation model.
+After that, read [Memory and Learning](/matrix/memory-learning/) and [System Architecture](/matrix/system-architecture/) for the implementation model.

 Finally, read [Roadmap](/matrix/roadmap/) and [Identity Creation](/matrix/identity-creation/) for the early product path.